alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-18-MachineLearning-Notebook-2.markdown

 date:   2017-03-11 14:15:16 +0200
 categories: Machine Learning
 ---
 This post tackles basic algorithms for computing probability density functions and cumulative distribution functions, as well as generating random numbers according to a distribution.
 I will compute the gini index and entropy, coefficients used to measure how much a distribution differs from the uniform distribution.
-[Gini index](https://en.wikipedia.org/wiki/Gini_coefficient) is referred also as categorical variance.
-It was initially introduced to "represent the income or wealth distribution of a nation's residents, and is the most commonly used measure of inequality."
-[Wikipedia]

 ### Generating random numbers according to a given distribution